 I want to be ready to influence my world – before my world is ready to influence me.

-What, then, could possibly be more important than getting a firm grasp on how we start each day with a morning routine?
+What could be more important than getting a firm grasp on how we start each day with a morning routine?

 During the weekend, while travelling, or when the clocks change – I don’t miss my morning routine because I love it, and it instils a sense of purpose, peace and ritual in my day.
 I consider it the single most important time of the 24hrs that each day contains, as these small actions are done over time and have led to the long-term benefits that I currently enjoy in life.

-And I would encourage anyone wanting to raise the standards of their life, to spend time on building this one habit.
+And I would encourage anyone wanting to raise their living standards to spend time building this one habit.
 It’ll make a difference in every area of your life for sure.
 Here’s how I do it:

 The morning routine

-Going to bed relatively early the night before for 7-8 hours of sleep obviously helps, (even though its usually interrupted by my little daughter) and I currently wake naturally sometime around 5-6am, so that by 7-8am I can spend a bit of time with my wife and daughter over coffee, then travel to my office.
+Going to bed relatively early the night before for 7-8 hours of sleep helps (even though it’s usually interrupted by my little daughter), and I currently wake naturally sometime around 5-6 am, so that by 7-8 am I can spend a bit of time with my wife and daughter over coffee, then travel to my office.

 (I rarely work from home, as I believe home is to be used and called as “home” – my place of rest & refuge, and work – well I don’t like to waste time when I’m working, and therefore only do work there)

 I use dayscore.net to create a check-list for building this habit that I have as a bookmark to open on my tablet home screen as soon as I wake up, and I tick the items off during my morning routine, which usually takes me 1-2 hours:

-- Drink a glass of water – Remember that when you’re dehydrated, you’ll have far less energy.
+- Drink a glass of water – Remember that you’ll have far less energy when you’re dehydrated.
 And get less done.

 - Quiet reflection time of meditation / prayer / spiritual reading